missuo/traffic-monitor/README.md

 - `"500MB"` - 500 megabytes
 - `""` or `"0"` - unlimited

-When the limit is exceeded:
+When either limit is exceeded:
 - **TCP**: New connections are rejected
 - **UDP**: Packets are dropped
+- Monthly limits reset automatically on the 1st of each month

 ## Usage